vsoch/gosmeagle/README.md

 ```

 And then used in [parsers/x86_64/parse.go](parsers/x86_64/parse.go) to match a typedef (which only has name and type string) to a fully parsed struct (a struct, union, or class).

-## TODO

- - add variable parsing
- - add allocator to get allocations
- - need to get registers / locations for each type